Ayelén Tarabini

-Career
+Gymnastics career

-Junior: 1995 - 2007
+Junior: 1995–2007

 Tarabini began gymnastics at age three at Club Quilmes in Mar de Plata, Argentina.
 She became a national team member in 2006.
 At the 2006 South American Games, she won silver with the Argentine team.

-Senior: 2008-2020
+Senior: 2008–2020

-2008-2012
+2008–2012

 Tarabini became a senior in 2008.
 That year she competed at the Pan American Championships and won bronze on vault.

 Tarabini won team and balance beam bronze at the 2009 South American Championships.
 She participated at the 2009 World Championships in London, Great Britain.

 Tarabini won bronze on vault and balance beam at the 2010 South American Games.
 She competed at the 2010 World Championships in Rotterdam, the Netherlands.

 In 2011, she ruptured her left Achilles tendon, which meant she could not compete for eight months.

-2013-2016
+2013–2016

 In 2013, Tarabini injured her left rotator cuff and required surgery, which sidelined her for three months.

 In 2014, she competed at the Osijek World Cup in April and advanced to the vault final.
 Tarabini competed at the 2014 Pan American Sports Festival, winning balance beam gold, silver in all-around and floor exercise, and uneven bars bronze.
-At the Pan American Championships, held from 25 August - 1 September, she advanced to the balance beam event finals.
+At the Pan American Championships, held from 25 August to 1 September, she advanced to the balance beam event finals.
 A dislocated elbow prevented her from competing at the 2014 World Championships in Nanning, China.

 In 2015, Tarabini participated at the Cottbus World Cup and Doha World Cup, both in March.
-From 3 - 5 April, she competed at the Ljubljana World Cup, where she won floor exercise bronze with a score of 13.500.
+From 3 to 5 April, she competed at the Ljubljana World Cup, where she won floor exercise bronze with a score of 13.500.
 In May, she competed at the Anadia World Cup, where she won silver on balance beam (13.475) and floor exercise (13.425).
 She competed at the Pan American Games in July.
 In October 2015, Tarabini competed at the World Championships in Glasgow, Scotland.
 During her floor routine, she ruptured her right Achilles tendon.